kacperbojakowski-3di/ros2_documentation/source/Developer-Tools/Visualization/RViz/Marker-Sending-Basic-Shapes/Marker-Sending-Basic-Shapes.rst

 RViz draws 3D data from your ROS system, such as robot models, sensor readings, and primitive shapes.
 A display is an RViz plugin that draws one kind of data in the 3D view.

-The ``Marker`` display can show shapes that a node publishes as ``visualization_msgs/msg/Marker`` messages.
+The Marker display can show shapes that a node publishes as ``visualization_msgs/msg/Marker`` messages.
 RViz does not need to know the meaning of that data ahead of time.

 This tutorial uses a small publisher that cycles through a cube, sphere, arrow, and cylinder.
-Use that publisher as sample data for setup, viewing, and camera control in RViz.
+Its markers give you sample data for setup, viewing, and camera control in RViz.

 For a broader RViz reference, see :doc:`RViz User Guide <../RViz-User-Guide/RViz-User-Guide>`.